Music Program

 The Old North Church community recognizes music as an opportunity for religious expression, reflection, and renewal as an integral part of worship.
 The music program, directed by Libor Dudas, includes a chamber choir, guest choirs, and a Sunday evening concert series.

-Began his musical studies in piano at the age of 8.
+A Native of Croatia, Dr. Libor Dudas began his musical studies in piano at the age of 8.
 At the age of 14, he gave his first organ recital in his hometown of Osijek, which led to performances in all the major cities of former Yugoslavia.
 A scholarship took him to Vienna, Austria, to study organ and church music where he performed, not only in Vienna and Innsbruck but also throughout Bavaria and Italy.
 At the age of 20, Dr. Dudas presented an organ recital in the Thomaskirche, Bach’s church in Leipzig, Germany.
 After receiving his Diploma with Distinction at the Hochschule für Music und darstellende Kunst in Vienna, Austria, he furthered his studies at the University of Notre Dame, Indiana, and at the New England Conservatory of Music where he received a Doctorate of Musical Arts in Organ Performance.
+He joined Old North as Director of Music in 1998.
+In addition to his appointment at the church, Dr. Dudas teaches harpsichord, organ, piano, and vocal studies at the Longy School of Music of Bard College in Cambridge.

 Lidor Dudas’ Musical Studies